KendraMcDaniels01/reading-notes/README.md

 # Reading Notes
-_Collection of notes keeping track of my observations and questions from reading assignments_ :smile:
+_Collection of reading notes from assignments keeping track of my:
+  -observations
+  -questions_
+  -:smile:
 ## Code 201 - Foundations of Software Development